Thursday, November 21, 2024

 • Very Long battery life

-• Hardware is Customizable (to your budget)
+• Hardware is Customizable

-• Older versions are just as fast
+• Older versions are cheaper and just as useful

 • Can draw and sketch with touchPen